-Submissions for Four Chambers are currently closed.
+Submissions for Four Chambers are open!

 We’re a community literary magazine.
 We don’t limit or restrict ourselves to certain genres or styles.
 We don’t have a specific aesthetic or agenda.
 We want to find something for everybody, we’re trying to give people a space for publication where there might not be, and we want to assemble an eclectic collection of literary work.